ThePieBaker90/On-The-Rim/Player States/Germlines/Witch.md

 tags:
   - Germline
 ---
 *Witches were created to deal with the dwindling supply of [[NOR-1 My First Psylink|psylinks]] on urbworlds.
-They possess an innate psychic ability, although nowhere near a full psylink.*
+They possess an innate psychic ability and have an easier time learning [[Psycasts]].*
 - **Size:**
 	- Medium, around 5-7ft tall generally
 - **Speed:**